Courses and Curriculum

 Transferring graduate credits

-Incoming students may petition to transfer up to two graduate-level credits from classes completed prior to their admission at Penn.
+Incoming students may petition to transfer up to two graduate-level credits from classes completed in another graduate program prior to their admission at Penn.
 Students seeking transfer credit should fill out a form after they matriculate into the program, along with an official transcript, to the Program Director before the end of their first semester at Penn.
-A transfer credit form is available on the program’s Blackboard site, which is accessible to current students only.
+A transfer credit form is available on the program’s Online Community, which is accessible to current students only.
 Transfer credit is evaluated on a case-by-case basis by the faculty advisory committee.

 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 Generally, a 1 c.u. course at Penn is equivalent to a three or four semester hour course elsewhere.
 In general, the average course offered at Penn is listed as being worth 1 c.u.; courses that include a lecture and a lab are often worth 1.5 c.u.